 Postpartum Depression and support for new Moms

-Battling postpartum depression and the anxiety, exhaustion and sadness that follows can feel extremely isolating for any new or experienced Mom.
+Battling postpartum depression and the anxiety, exhaustion, and sadness that follows can feel incredibly isolating for any new or experienced Mom.
 Finding support while adjusting to the new routine can be a more than lifesaver, but remember, no Mom should have to go through this alone.
-Postpartum Depression

 Symptoms of postpartum depression